 - Cameras that support “ONVIF” all have a local video streaming url and should work.

-- Cameras sold specifically to work with a single cloud service (e.g. Arlo, Ring, Zmodo) do not have local video streaming support, and cannot be used with Camect.
+- Some cameras sold specifically to work with a single cloud service (e.g. Ring, Zmodo) do not have local video streaming support, and cannot be used with Camect.

 - Analog cameras (those with cable-like BNC connectors, rather than network cables or wifi) will not work, but can be connected to Camect Home using an IP encoder that has an rtsp url.
 Used Axis 2400+ IP encoders can be picked up on ebay for about $30.

 Don’t forget that the set of supported cameras is always growing, and that you can manually configure Camect to retrieve video from any camera for which you know the video streaming url.